Ineltec-Tecnologias-Ltda/TestFingerM583F/README.md

 Command ReceiveTemplateData{cmd_fingerprint, fp_get_template_data, 2};
 Command DeleteTemplates{cmd_fingerprint, fp_delete_templates, 3}; // @see users manual page 33

-/// @brief Sends Commands with no extra data, and receives response from module
+/// @brief Sends Commands with fixed extra data, and receives response from module
 // @see page Command set summary on pages 9 to 12 on users manual
 /// @param command Only commands with fixed extra data bytes after header
 /// For commands with extra data bytes "dataBuffer" has to be filled with data( starting at index 6)